christopherhem/team-table/journals/christopher.md

 I will have to continue to reference back to the explorations when building this Postgres database.
 However, I feel confident enough to get it started and tackle this issue.
 Also, I have a very supportive and knowledgeable team to help me as well.

+## October 4, 2022

+A slightly stressful day for me.
+I had some family medical emergencies come up and was having a difficult time focusing.
+Luckily I was able to re-gain focus and take care Users microservice database connecting it to the rest of the application.
+I will still need to review all about Postgres once more, it's still a bit cloudy in my mind and having trouble seeing the flow of all things and how they will come together.
+A bit nervous about learning MongoDB soon because I'm barely getting a grasp on Postgres.
+Until then... code on.